Too much focus by Prevent on Southport killer’s ‘absence of ideology’ – minister

 The report also detailed how emphasis on ideology can exist today and “careful consideration” needs to be given to cases where individuals are easily influenced but lack a defined ideology.

-It found that under changes made in April 2024 over ideology categories, Rudakubana’s case would now fall into one of two new pathways – either ‘no ideology’ or ‘fascination with extreme violence’ in the programme.
+It found that under changes made in April 2024 over ideology categories, Rudakubana’s case would now fall into one of two new pathways – either ‘no ideology’ or ‘fascination with extreme violence or mass casualty attacks’ in the programme.

+Reacting to the report, Southport MP Patrick Hurley said some of the details in the review “beggar belief”, including that Rudakubana’s name was spelt differently in each referral.

+While the review flagged that meant there was potential for previous referrals not to show up in searches, it found in Rudakubana’s case all of the referrals were linked.

 Head of Counter-Terrorism Policing Matt Jukes said the review describes decisions made at the time within in a system “not equipped” to deal with “emerging risks that were very different to those it had been built to address”.